-As a mother of two young boys I am sympathetic to the challenge of how to pack an interesting, well-balanced lunch that the kids will eat, and how to do this DAY AFTER DAY.In organizing my thoughts on school lunch, I used a new recommendation by the USDA to guide me.
-Did you know the old “Food Pyramid”, used in health classes for years to teach us how to portion our food, is now extinct?
-In June, the USDA released a new, simplified icon called “Choose My Plate”.
+As a mother of two young boys I am sympathetic to the challenge of how to pack an interesting, well-balanced lunch that the kids will eat, and how to do this DAY AFTER DAY.In organizing my thoughts on school lunch, I used the very recognizable USDA “Choose My Plate” to guide me.
 This graphic shows a plate with four roughly equal sections labeled Fruit, Vegetables, Grains, and Protein .
 If these four groups are used to plan lunch, packing school lunch can be a breeze (see table below).

 Here are TEN tips for packing a great school lunch!

 - Have a great lunch box that both you and your child likes.
 The one we chose is from EasyLunchboxes.com.
 It’s an affordable bento box-style system that is easy to clean (one box and lid instead of three) and helps me organize my different food groups easily.
 There is plenty of room for a snacks, drinks and icepacks.
-Also have a small thermos which you can use for occasional hot items like soups and stews.
+Bento box style boxes are great so that kids don’t waste time on opening many lids and baggies.
+Just open one lid and everything is right there at their fingertips!
+Also have a small thermos which you can use for occasional hot items like soups and stews

 - Keep things exciting and appealing by using many colors.
 Lunch will look interesting and have many different types of nutrients.
 Try different dips like hummus and yogurt dressing for veggies.
 Occasionally pack a homemade sweet treat that is packed with nutrition.